Adefpriyambd/UIAutomationTesting/README.md

-# Tugas 6 - Cucumber UI Testing
+Cucumber UI Testing
-Tugas ini adalah Tugas UI Testing menggunakan WebdriverIO-Cucumber pada url Kasir Aja
+Testing menggunakan WebdriverIO-Cucumber pada url Kasir Aja

 ## How to use this code
 ### Installization